kubrickzirconia/odd-abap/README.md

 The programs in this repository have been created to test to more whimsical, playful side of ABAP.
 Using the technical capabilities of SAP software to play with extraneous functionality.

+All of the programs and applications uploaded here use the following naming convention:

+> Z_PROJECT_NAME_LB

+SAP requires all customers to start their names with customer namespace: a y or a z.
+I've added my initials to the end of each project to identify them within the sandbox system I use.

 ## Z_PRESS_START_LB

 [Z_PRESS_START_LB][1] is a tricky, eccentric puzzle that utilises selection screens.
 The player has to input a specific combination of answers into the screen and execute in order to win.
 Uploaded 03/04/2019.